tencentcloudstack/vault-plugin-auth-tencentcloud/docs/Tencent Cloud Auth Method.md

 ## Authentication Workflow

-The AliCloud STS API includes a method, [`sts:GetCallerIdentity`], which allows you to validate the identity of a client.
+The TencentCloud STS API includes a method, [`sts:GetCallerIdentity`], which allows you to validate the identity of a client.
 The client signs a `GetCallerIdentity` query using the [Tencent Cloud Signature Algorithm v3](https://intl.cloud.tencent.com/document/api/598/32225).
 It then